Sorry, you need to enable JavaScript to visit this website.

 Structure

-Higher education institutions are obliged to ensure the participation of students in committees and senates dealing with student affairs.
-Student self-governments (hereafter referred to as HÖK) exist at every higher education institution.
-They delegate 20-25% of the members of the senate.
-The participants have a right of consent in approving and amending the rules of organisation and conduct, as well as in reviewing finances affecting students and in providing feedback on the work of student teachers.
+Higher education institutions are obliged to ensure the participation of students in committees and senates that deal with student affairs.
+Student self-governments (hereinafter referred to as HÖK) exist at every higher education institution.
+It delegates 20-25% of the members of the Senate.
+The participants have a right of consent in approving and amending the rules of organisation and conduct as well as in reviewing finances affecting students and providing feedback on the work of student teachers.

 Composition